Dates to Remember

 Please direct questions to:

-Technical papers are sought for fundamental research and applied development efforts to advance the state of the art of high-speed, air-breathing propulsion.
-Topics in numerical analysis, theory, ground test, and flight test are desired.
-Papers should be relevant to the development, analysis, optimization, or integration of scramjets, ramjets, and their components (e.g. inlets, isolators, combustors, injectors, and nozzles).
+Technical papers are sought for fundamental research and applied development efforts that advance the state of the art in high-speed, air-breathing propulsion.
+Topics in numerical analysis, theoretical development, ground test, and flight test are desired.
+Papers should be relevant to the development, analysis, optimization, or integration of scramjets, ramjets, pressure-gain combustors for high-speed applications, and their components (e.g. inlets, isolators, combustors, injectors, and nozzles).

 • Additive Manufacturing Techniques, Including Thermal-Mechanical Material Characterization